 A randomized trial compared topical with systemic glucocorticoids .
 The trial included 80 children with eosinophilic esophagitis who were randomly assigned to oral prednisone or swallowed fluticasone.
 Almost all of the patients, regardless of treatment, were symptom free by four weeks.
 Histologic improvement was seen to a greater degree in the prednisone group.
 Relapse was observed in 45 percent of patients in both groups within 24 weeks of stopping therapy.
 Glucocorticoid side effects occurred in 40 percent of patients in the prednisone arm, whereas candidal esophagitis was seen in 15 percent in the fluticasone arm.

-Dilation should be performed carefully since it has been associated with deep mucosal tears and esophageal perforation [69-72].
+Dilation should be performed carefully since it has been associated with deep mucosal tears and esophageal perforation [51-54].
 It has been recommended that the progression of dilation per session be limited to 3 mm or less .
-Because of this, multiple dilations are often required to attain a goal esophageal diameter of 15 to 18 mm [66,73,74].
-Patients should be forewarned of the risks of esophageal dilation including chest pain, which occurs in 75 percent of patients, and bleeding .
+Because of this, multiple dilations are often required to attain a goal esophageal diameter of 15 to 18 mm [48,55,56].
+Patients should be forewarned of the risks of esophageal dilation including chest pain and bleeding [48,57].

 Whether patients with eosinophilic esophagitis are at higher risk of perforation due to esophageal dilation than other patients undergoing dilation is not clear.
 Older studies suggested that patients with eosinophilic esophagitis are at increased risk for perforation, with perforation rates of 5 to 7 percent .
-More recent studies suggest that the rate of perforation is considerably lower [66,70,76,77].
-A 2013 meta-analysis that included 860 patients, of whom 525 underwent at least one dilation, and a total of 992 dilations found that perforation and post-procedure hospitalization occurred in 0.03 and 0.7 percent of dilations, respectively .
+Subsequent studies have suggested that the rate of perforation is considerably lower [48,52,59-61].
+A 2017 meta-analysis of 37 studies that included 977 patients and a total of 2034 dilations found that perforation and post-procedure hospitalization occurred in 0.03 and 0.7 percent of dilations, respectively .
 Rates of perforation did not differ significantly by the method of dilation employed.
 Clinically significant chest pain and hemorrhage occurred in 3.6 and 0.03 percent of procedures, respectively.
 Similar findings have been reported in children .

 Tearing and perforation can occur without perceived resistance when passing a dilator or the endoscope (picture 1) .
 As a result, it may be reasonable to gently inspect the esophagus after passing each dilator.
 Rigid endoscopy has been associated with a high rate of perforation and should be avoided .
 The use of glucocorticoids before dilation has not been extensively studied ; it may offer a small benefit prior to dilation by diminishing inflammation.
 (See "Management of benign esophageal strictures", section on 'Complex strictures'.)